Edgar & Ellen: TV series

-The television series premiered on Nicktoons Network on October 7, 2007 and concluded on October 30, 2008, airing every Sunday at 5pm, 8pm and 4-5am Pacific.
+The television series premiered on Nicktoons Network on October 7, 2007 and concluded on October 31, 2008, airing every Sunday at 5pm, 8pm and 4-5am Pacific.
+Reruns continued until April 6, 2010.
 In Canada, the show aired on YTV and also premiered on Nicktoons in the UK around October 22, 2007.

 The series has only been given two DVD releases.
 An exclusive DVD from Target that included the holiday specials "Trick or Twins" and "Cold Medalists" as well as another DVD titled "Mad Scientists" that included 13 episodes from the series.
 The rest of the series has yet to see any official release.

 Episodes

 Target stores

 To promote Halloween in 2007, Target created a section in their stores with a haunted house façade featuring moving likenesses of the two, giant pictures of Edgar and Ellen, and branded and licensed products featuring them.
 They also featured prominently in-store displays.

-Target also sold for Halloween an Edgar and Ellen DVD, which contains the episodes "Trick or Twins" and "Cold Medalists".
+Target also sold for Halloween an Edgar & Ellen DVD, which contains the episodes "Trick or Twins" and "Cold Medalists".

 Del Taco

-Halloween 2008 Del Taco promoted Edgar & Ellen in over 500 stores throughout the western United States.
+For the Halloween season of 2008, Del Taco promoted Edgar & Ellen in over 500 stores throughout the western United States.